 Is there a time limit within which an award of the Workplace Relations Commission should be paid?

-If a Decision of the Commission has not been complied with after 42 days, parties have the right to apply to the Circuit Court for an order for enforcement.
-In certain circumstances the Commission has the power to apply on a complainant's behalf.
+If a Decision of the Adjudication Officer has not been complied with after 56 days, parties have the right to apply to the Circuit Court for an order for enforcement.
+In certain circumstances the Irish Human Rights and Equality Commission has the power to apply on a complainant's behalf.

 If the complainant is successful with his/her case, how does he/she collect his/her award?

 The Workplace Relations Commission does not have any role to play in the enforcement of Decisions.
 It is a matter for the parties involved in the claim to make arrangements between themselves for implementation of any award.
-The Circuit Court is empowered to enforce decisions and mediated settlements where there has been a failure to comply.
+The District Circuit Court is empowered to enforce decisions.
+A Court of relevant jurisdiction may enforce mediated settlements where there has been a failure to comply.